NEWeber/code-style-guides/README.md

 - **Sublime Text**
   - Install [JS Beautify](https://github.com/enginespot/js-beautify-sublime).
   - Update settings using [this config](./.jsbeautifyrc).
   - Code is formatted automatically on save by default.
-You can turn this off in the .jsbeautifyrc file and format on demand using CNTL-OPTION-F (mac) CNTL-ALT-F (win).
+You can turn this off in the .jsbeautifyrc file and format on demand using CTRL-OPTION-F (mac) CTRL-ALT-F (win).